Copilot-Language/copilot/copilot/README.md

 - Write simple, high-level specifications using a stream-based language.

-- Produce hard real-time C99 runtime monitors that run in constant memory and time.
+- Produce hard real-time C99 or Bluespec runtime monitors that run in constant memory and time.

 - Catch errors in specifications early using expressive static type system.